asm-products/think-200/README.md

 ## Monitor your web services with TDD

+The blog post, [Test Driven Devops](http://robb.weblaws.org/2014/01/16/new-open-source-library-for-test-driven-devops/) explains it in a nutshell.

 This is a product being built by the Assembly community.
 You can help push this idea forward by visiting [https://assembly.com/think-200](https://assembly.com/think-200).